 Chichester Cathedral dates back to 11th century when Bishop Stigand started building on the existing site of a Saxon church.
 It’s a robust Norman design with an impressive Victorian spire.

 The Cathedral is mostly famed today for its art collection.
 Medieval carvings sit alongside 20th-century sculptures, paintings, tapestries and other artworks, such as Marc Chagall’s 1978 stained glass window.

-One of Chichester’s most exciting art spaces is Pallant House Gallery.
+One of Chichester’s most inspiring art spaces is Pallant House Gallery.
 It operates as a hub for ‘outsider art’ thanks to its association with arts charity Outside In.
-The permanent collection of modern British art includes works by Lucien Freud, Peter Blake and Eduardo Paolozzi among others.
+The permanent collection of modern British art includes works by Lucien Freud, Peter Blake and Eduardo Paolozzi, among others.

 Chichester also has a thriving theatre scene with an annual festival season which runs from April till November.
 The Chichester Festival Theatre is one of Britain’s most notable theatres, and there are always excellent shows being performed at the smaller Minerva Theatre too.

 Just a little way north of the city – and easily accessible by public transport – set amid the splendour of the South Downs you can find many attractions worth exploring.

 The stately home of Goodwood House, set in the rolling pastures of the South Downs, has been the family home of the Duke and Duchess of Richmond and Gordon for over 300 years.
 The ivy-clad Grade 1 listed mansion houses a world-class art collection, including paintings by Stubbs and Canaletto in the Regency-style State Apartments.